The 20 Best RASopathies Doctors Near Me in Baltimore, MD

 English

 Dr. Angie Jelin is the assistant director of prenatal genetics at the Prenatal Diagnostic Center in the Division of Maternal-Fetal Medicine and an assistant professor in the Johns Hopkins Medicine Department of Gynecology and Obstetrics.
 Her areas of clinical expertise include prenatal genetic counseling, fetal imaging, chorionic villus sampling and amniocentesis, with a focus on fetal complications in pregnancy.
 Dr. Jelin earned her medical degree from Harvard Medical School.
 She did her residency in obstetrics and gynecology at the University of California, San Francisco, and then remained there to complete a maternal-fetal medicine and genetics fellowship.
 In 2015, Dr. Jelin joined the Johns Hopkins faculty, at which time she also received a Building Interdisciplinary Research Careers in Women’s Health grant to study fetal genetic disorders.
 Dr. Jelin’s research involves fetal imaging and genetic diagnoses, including whole exome sequencing.
 Dr. Jelin is a member of the American College of Obstetricians and Gynecologists, the Society of Maternal-Fetal Medicine and the International Society of Prenatal Diagnosis.
 She currently serves on the IRB committee of the American Board of Obstetrics and Gynecology.
 Dr. Jelin has published many articles in obstetrics and maternal-fetal medicine journals.
 Dr. Jelin is rated as an Experienced provider by MediFind in the treatment of RASopathies.
-Her top areas of expertise are Polyhydramnios, Bilateral Renal Agenesis Dominant Type, Lung Agenesis, and Atresia of Small Intestine.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Polyhydramnios, Bilateral Renal Agenesis Dominant Type, Lung Agenesis, and Atresia of Small Intestine.
+Dr. Jelin is board certified in American Board Of Medical Genetics And Genomics and American Board Of Obstetrics And Gynecology.

 Experienced in RASopathies